williamDalston/schrodingers-cat-website/content/articles/qc-primer-002.md

 Each answer leads to different consequences.
 If measurement is just environmental interaction, then superpositions should collapse almost instantly in warm, noisy environments (this is called "decoherence").
 But this doesn't explain why we observe definite outcomes.

 If measurement requires consciousness, then the universe was in a massive superposition until the first conscious being evolved.
-That seems absurd—unless consciousness is more fundamental than we think.
+That seems absurd unless consciousness is more fundamental than we think.

 ## Why This Actually Matters